elixir-tools/tableau/README.md

 ## Getting Started

+The examples in the README use the [Temple](https://github.com/mhanberg/temple) library to demonstrate that Tableau can be used with any markup language of your choice.
+You could easily use the builtin EEx, or use HEEx, Surface, or HAML.

 ### Pages

-Pages are Tableau.Pages, which is a form of Temple.Component that's located in the `./lib/pages` directory, and that have the module suffix `Pages.PageName`.
-So if you were to have an `/about` page, it would be generated from the `YourApp.Pages.About` module that implements a Temple component.
+Pages are Tableau.Pages that are located in the `./lib/pages` directory, and that have the module suffix `Pages.PageName`.
+So if you were to have an `/about` page, it would be generated from the `YourApp.Pages.About` module.

-These pages are rendered withing Layout modules, which are also Temple Components
+These pages are rendered withing Layout modules.

 #### Layout